mchlnix/SMB3-Foundry/MANUAL.md

 The y position at which Mario appears in the new level.
 Note that this is not the specific position, but rather points to an entry in a list of 16 different y coordinates.

 8 of these can be used for horizontal levels and 8 for vertical levels.
-Y coordinates other than the ones in the list can not be chosen.
+Y coordinates other than the ones in the list can not be chosen, without hacking the rom manually.

 ##### X Position